 Excellence in Diversity and Inclusion

-Nominations are being accepted for the Marquette University Excellence in Diversity and Inclusion Staff Award.
 Each year the Office of the President will recognize one staff member who demonstrates exemplary leadership that manifests the ideals of diversity, equity and inclusion into practical action.
-Recipients may demonstrate this commitment across a range of possibilities: student- or staff-centered inclusion initiatives; efforts to support recruitment and retention of diverse faculty, staff and/or students; multicultural programming or related initiatives; community outreach activities; or addressing issues found in the Campus Climate Study results.
-Members of the Marquette community are encouraged to nominate one or more candidates.
+Considerations may include: student- or staff-centered inclusion initiatives; efforts to support a diverse campus environment; multicultural programming or related initiatives; community outreach activities.
+We encourage you to consider making multiple nominations.

 Candidates should be nominated based on meritorious service above and beyond the duties assigned to their positions.
 Nominees should also demonstrate and support the Ignatian ideal of care for others, as well as carry out Marquette’s commitment to diversity and inclusion.

-The Excellence in Diversity and Inclusion Staff Award will be presented each year at the Excellence in University Service Award luncheon.
+This award will be presented each year at the Staff Excellence Awards luncheon.

 Eligibility